neon-bindings/rfcs/text/0000-native-cli.md

 # Summary
 [summary]: #summary

-This RFC proposes making it possible to use Neon with only standard CLI tools: `npm` for JavaScript workflows, and `cargo` for Rust workflows.
-This should lighten the cognitive burden of learning Neon, make it easier to learn, and generally feel like an even simpler end-to-end user experience.
+This RFC proposes streamlining the directory layout and command-line UX of Neon projects, making the design simpler, more intuitive, and easier to learn and adopt.

 # Motivation
 [motivation]: #motivation

-Historically, we created the `neon` command-line tool as a wrapper around the `npm` and `cargo` command-line tools to eliminate repetitive manual steps in the project creation and build steps.
-Excitingly, it appears there are enough extensibility points in these tools to be able to allow Neon users to use the native tooling for the usual workflows.
-This should have the following benefits:

-- Learnability: New Neon users can use the `npm` commands they're already used to, without having to learn another CLI tool.
-- Adoption: Lowering the barrier to entry should decrease a deterrence from adoption of Neon.
-- Maintainability: Neon users no longer need to worry about maintaining the right version of `neon` installed globally, and can just rely on the `npm` and `cargo` tools they already have installed on their system.
+This RFC proposes three simplifications to the Neon design:

+- **Simplified model:** A Neon project is no longer a JavaScript package that _contains_ a native module; a Neon project _is just_ a native module.
+- **Simplified CLI:** Using Neon no longer requires learning a custom CLI tool; Neon projects are operated with the standard `npm` and `cargo` tools.
+- **Simplified layout:** A Neon project no longer contains a mix of JS and Rust subdirectory structures; it's flattened into a standard Cargo project + a `package.json` to treat it as a Node native module.

+This design lightens the cognitive burden of learning Neon, making it less intimidating for new users and easier to use for everyone.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation